 In 1882 the Founders undertook further tours in India.
 Col. Olcott again visited Ceylon and, in curing a paralytic person, discovered his remarkable healing powers.
 For a few years he cured many others with extraordinary success.
 Madame Blavatsky went on a visit to Simla and from there journeyed into Sikkim to meet the two Masters who were the inner Founders of the Society.
 The seventh Anniversary of the Society was held in Bombay with thirty-nine Branches participating.
 The Founders then left to establish themselves in a permanent International Headquarters, thus creating the first spiritual centre of the Society at Adyar, Madras, now Chennai.

 In January 1885 H.P.
 Blavatsky received from her Teacher the plan of The Secret Doctrine but she fell seriously ill.
 Col. Olcott was recalled from his tour with C.W.
 Leadbeater in Burma.
 Under medical advice Madame Blavatsky left India.
-After reaching Europe she settled at Wurzburg to work at The Secret Doctrine.
-Meanwhile the Colonel made extensive tours both in South and North India, and at Adyar made plans for the erection of the Adyar Library, which was formally opened in December 1886.
+After reaching Europe she settled at Wurzburg to work on The Secret Doctrine.
+Meanwhile the Colonel made extensive tours both in South and North India and at Adyar made plans for the construction of the Adyar Library, which was formally opened in December 1886.

 During 1886-87 Col. Olcott made further tours in Ceylon and India.
 Madame Blavatsky had gone to Ostend in 1886, and was working steadily on The Secret Doctrine.
 Again she fell very ill, made a strange recovery and was persuaded, in May 1887, to live in London.
 Here members assisted her in the preparation of The Secret Doctrine, the first two volumes of which were published in the following year.
 In July 1887 the Blavatsky Lodge was founded, in which Madame Blavatsky gave regular instruction.
 In September she started the magazine Lucifer.